PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   *list, optional, default = [0., None, 'KPC', 'inf_thin']*

   scale height and vertical mode of the optical disks.
-If 0. or vertical mode = None infinitely thin disks are used. vertical mode options are  ['exp', 'sech-sq','sech', 'constant', 'lorentzian'].
-Anything in galfit file supersedes this input.
+If 0. or vertical mode = None infinitely thin disks and sphrical bulges are assumed. vertical mode options are  ['exp', 'sech-sq','sech', 'constant', 'lorentzian'].
+Anything in a galfit file supersedes this input.

 **truncation_radius**: